kyleshevlin/reduce-abuse/README.md

 # Reduce Abuse

-A JavaScript utility library where every function uses `Array.prototype.reduce`.
-Also, the license requests you to make a donation to a charity or organization that reduces abuse in order to legally use the package.
+A JavaScript utility library that abuses `Array.prototype.reduce` and reduces abuse.

+Also, the license requests you to make a donation to a charity or organization that reduces abuse in order to use the package.
+Otherwise, I can bug you about it incessantly.